Manchester United up for sale: Who are the contenders to take over from the Glazers and when could a deal be done?

 A sale of United is likely to be a more leisurely affair, and will presumably involve a delisting of their New York-quoted shares as well as the sifting by bankers at The Raine Group of what are likely to be numerous offers.

+For example, there were more than 100 expressions of interesting in buying Chelsea, the Raine Group can take their time to make sure they get the right owner for United.

-I would expect the club's strategic review to run for at least a couple of months, and detailed talks with buyers to get under way sometime in the new year.
+It is expected the club's strategic review will run for at least a couple of months, and detailed talks with buyers will get under way sometime in the new year.

 If a full sale does take place, completion of a deal by the end of the current season is a more realistic timetable - and that would be without any financing or regulatory obstacles.